merely-useful/py-rse/index.md

 ### Exercise \@ref(bash-basics-ex-copy-multi) {-}

-If given more than one file name followed by a directory name (i.e. the destination directory must be the last argument), `cp` copies the files to the named directory.
+If given more than one filename followed by a directory name (i.e., the destination directory must be the last argument), `cp` copies the files to the named directory.

-If given three file names,
+If given three filenames,
 `cp` throws an error because it is expecting a directory name as the last argument.

 ### Exercise \@ref(bash-basics-ex-ls-match) {-}